infiniteopt/InfiniteOpt.jl/docs/src/develop/extensions.md

 shown above and likely will want to introduce wrapper functions and macros to use package specific terminology (e.g., using random variables instead of infinite variables).

+Please reach out to us on GitHub to discuss your plans before starting this on your own.